prachish820/Histogram_Equilization/README.md

 ## Welcome to Histogram Equalization software documentation
 **This software does histogram equalization of images to improve contrast.**\
 \
-In low contrast images, most of the intensities are clustered around a particular intensity.
+Histogram equalization is a common algorithm used in image processing to improve the contrast of an image.
+In low-contrast images, most of the pixel intensities are clustered around a particular pixel intensity.
 To check that, we plot a histogram to see frequencies at different intensity levels.
-In ideal case, we get a uniform histogram, i.e every pixel intensity has same frequency.
+In the ideal case, we get a uniform histogram, i.e. every pixel intensity has the same frequency.
 Hence, we try to make our frequency distribution uniform.
-To do so, we effectively spread out the most frequent intensity values, i.e. stretching out the intensity range of the image.
+To do so, we effectively spread out the most frequent pixel intensity values, i.e. stretching out the intensity range of the image.

 # Getting Started
 ## Installing and importing dependencies